 College Football Playoffs FAQ

-How does the 4-team playoff work?
+How does the 12-team playoff work?

 What options are available for setting the Pick Deadline?

 We always get questions about the pick deadline so please read this if you're not certain how it works.
-The key thing to know is that picks lock at the earlier of the pick deadline and the game time.
+The key thing to know is that picks lock at the earlier of your official pick deadline and the game time.
 Once a game locks, the picks for that game show up for everyone to see.
 Under this system, you can use any pick deadline you like.

 Here are a few pick deadline options that people commonly use: